 Managing log files

-When Cloud 66 deploys your servers, we also configure the logging for various services on your server.
-There are several logs available for different parts of your server.
+When Cloud 66 provisions servers, we automatically configure logging for various services.
+There are several logs available for different server components.
 Depending on the specifics of your application, log names and directories may vary.
-The information below applies to most applications.
+The information below is for a typical case.

 Given the ephemeral nature of containers, we recommend you use the